jbeggo/Multi_AI_Reversi/README.md

    ```
    pip install -r requirements
    ```
-5. Run the `game.py` to start the application
+5. Run `game.py` to start the application

 > High COntrast mode is enabled by pressing 'c' on the main menu